HOW TO SPEND 2 DAYS IN ISTANBUL

 Take the snacks and sit down at the park and watch the people before you continue your journey.

-Topkapı Palace is the next major attraction in Istanbul to see in 2 days.
+Topkapı Palace is the next major attraction to see in 2 days in Istanbul.

 It has been a UNESCO World Heritage Site since 1985 and was built in the 15th century of the Ottoman period.
 It was used for the longest time as a royal palace and was the resident of Ottoman sultans and center of state management and education.